×

 What is a typical expat home or apartment like in Tanjong Pagar?

 "Expat homes or apartments in Tanjong Pagar, are typically modern and luxurious, reflecting the high standard of living in the city-state.
 They are often high-rise apartments, providing stunning views of the city skyline.
 These apartments are usually fully furnished with contemporary and stylish furniture, and equipped with modern amenities such as air conditioning, high-speed internet, and state-of-the-art kitchen appliances.
 Many of these apartments also come with shared facilities like a swimming pool, gym, and sometimes even a tennis court.
 The living spaces are designed to be spacious and comfortable, often featuring open-plan living and dining areas, large bedrooms, and modern bathrooms.
 The location of Tanjong Pagar, being in the heart of the city, means that these homes are conveniently located close to a plethora of restaurants, shopping centers, and entertainment venues.
 Despite being in the city center, many apartments offer a quiet and peaceful living environment, thanks to soundproofing and the general design of the buildings.
 In terms of architecture, many buildings in Tanjong Pagar blend traditional Singaporean elements with modern design, resulting in a unique aesthetic that is both charming and sophisticated.
 The neighborhood itself is a blend of the old and new, with historic temples and markets sitting alongside skyscrapers and modern shopping malls.
-Overall, expat homes in Tanjong Pagar offer a high standard of living, combining luxury, convenience, and a prime location in one of Singapore's most vibrant neighborhoods," explained one expat living in Tanjong Pagar, Singapore.
+Overall, expat homes in Tanjong Pagar offer a high standard of living, combining luxury, convenience, and a prime location in one of Singapore's most vibrant neighborhoods," said one expat in Tanjong Pagar.

 What is the average cost of housing in Tanjong Pagar?